- (506) 364-2462

 - Other websites

-I am an Associate Professor in the Department of Psychology here at Mount Allison University.
-I am also the current Head of the Psychology Department and Head Coach of the Women's varsity soccer team.
+I am a Professor in the Department of Psychology here at Mount Allison University.
+I am also the Head Coach of the Women's varsity soccer team.

 My areas of scholarly expertise include cognitive development, educational psychology, the acquisition of literacy, speech and language impairments, and psycholinguistics.